Paul von Hindenburg: Second presidency

 To cope with mounting unemployment, Brüning desperately wanted an emergency decree to launch a program in which bankrupt estates would be carved up into small farms and turned over to unemployed settlers.
-When they met, Hindenburg read a statement that there would be no further decrees and insisted that the cabinet resign, there must be a turn to the right.
+When they met, Hindenburg read a statement that there would be no further decrees and insisted that the cabinet resign and that there must be a turn to the right.
 Brüning resigned on 1 June 1932.
-He was succeeded by Papen from the Centre Party, who was Schleicher's choice, Hindenburg did not even ask the party leaders for advice.
+He was succeeded as chancellor by Papen from the Centre Party, who was Schleicher's choice; Hindenburg did not even ask the party leaders for advice.
 He was delighted with Papen, a rich, smooth aristocrat who had been a famous equestrian and a general staff officer; he soon became a Hindenburg family friend (Schleicher was no longer welcomed because he had quarreled with Oskar).
 The president was delighted to find that eight members of the new cabinet had served as officers during the war.

-Thanks to the previous government, reparations were phased out at the Lausanne Conference, but without progress on other issues, so it was attacked by the German right.
 The Social Democratic government of the State of Prussia was a caretaker, because it had lost its mandate in the preceding election.
-Papen accused it of failing to maintain public order, and removed it on 20 July.
+In his new role as chancellor, Papen accused it of failing to maintain public order, and removed it as the Prussian government on 20 July in what came to be known as the Prussian coup d'état.
 The national elections came eleven days later.
 Eight parties received substantial numbers of votes, but those supporting the government lost strength, while opponents on the right and left gained.
 The Nazis polled almost the same 37 percent they had in the presidential election, making them the largest party in the Reichstag.
 Schleicher negotiated with them, proposing that Hitler become vice-chancellor.
 Hitler demanded the chancellorship along with five cabinet positions and important posts in the state governments; additionally the Reichstag would have to pass an Enabling act giving a new government all needed powers, otherwise it would be dissolved.
 Around the country Nazi stormtroopers were running riot, attacking their political opponents.
 Hindenburg refused to make Hitler chancellor, so he met with Hitler to explain that he was unwilling to bring a single party to power, concluding with "I want to extend my hand to you as a fellow soldier."
 The following morning he left for Neudeck; most of the newspapers praised his defense of the constitution.
 The constitution mandated a new election within sixty days, but owing to the crisis Hindenburg postponed it.
 Papen published an economic recovery plan that almost all of the parties and the labor unions lambasted.
 His scant support crumbled further.